 Today, consumers desiring to purchase coconut oil have a wide variety of choices.
 On this page we will break down the various types of coconut oils currently available in the U.S. market, and define how "virgin coconut oil" is being used in the marketplace, as well as what peer-reviewed scientific studies have discovered in recent years about the different methods of producing virgin coconut oil.

 a truck carrying refined coconut oil.

 Refined Coconut Oil

 The standard end product made from copra is RBD coconut oil.
 RBD stands for refined, bleached, and deodorized.
-High heat is used to deodorize the oil, and the oil is typically filtered through (bleaching) clays to remove impurities.
+Steam is used to deodorize the oil, and the oil is typically filtered through (bleaching) clays to remove impurities.
 Sodium hydroxide is generally used to remove free fatty acids and prolong shelf life.
 This is the most common way to mass-produce coconut oil.
-The older way of producing refined coconut oil was through physical/mechanical refining (see Tropical Traditions Expeller Pressed Coconut Oil.)
-More modern methods also use chemical solvents to extract all the oil from the copra for higher yields.
+The older way of producing refined coconut oil was through physical/mechanical refining (see Tropical Traditions Expeller Pressed Coconut Oil), but more modern methods may also use chemical solvents to extract all the oil from the copra for higher yields.

-RBD oil is also sometimes hydrogenated or partially hydrogenated.
+RBD coconut oil is also sometimes hydrogenated or partially hydrogenated.
 This happens mostly in tropical climates, since the natural melting point of coconut oil is about 76 degrees F, and already naturally a solid in most colder climates.
 Since coconut oil is mostly saturated, there is little unsaturated oil left to hydrogenate.
 Hydrogenated oils contain trans fatty acids.